ropensci/rfishbase/README.md

     #   Emblematic <int>, Entered <int>, DateEntered <dttm>, Modified <int>,
     #   DateModified <dttm>, Expert <int>, DateChecked <dttm>, TS <chr>

 Most tables contain many fields.
-To avoid overly cluttering the screen, `rfishbase` displays tables as `data_frame` objects from the `dplyr` package.
+To avoid overly cluttering the screen, `rfishbase` displays tables as “tibbles” from the `dplyr` package.
 These act just like the familiar `data.frames` of base R except that they print to the screen in a more tidy fashion.
 Note that columns that cannot fit easily in the display are summarized below the table.
 This gives us an easy way to see what fields are available in a given table.

-For instance, from this table we may only be interested in the `PriceCateg` (Price category) and the `Vulnerability` of the species.
-We can repeat the query for our full species list, asking for only these fields to be returned:
+Most `rfishbase` functions will let the user subset these fields by listing them in the `fields` argument, for instance:

 ``` r
 dat <- species(trout$Species, fields=c("Species", "PriceCateg", "Vulnerability"))